blemoine/EitherAcc/src/main/tut/README.md

 parseAndDivide("3","0").fold(getErrorAsString, _.toString)
 ```

-Monadic concerns
+Monadic concern
 ----------------

-The _left_ type of `EitherAcc` change with a `flatMap` and as such it's necessary not a monad.
+The _left_ type of `EitherAcc` changes with a `flatMap`, and as such it cannot be a monad.
-That said, it possible to fix beforehand the type of the error accumulator, via the `widen` operation.
+It is however possible to fix the type of the error accumulator first, through the `widen` operation.
-That way, the _left_ type become fixed, and our `EitherAcc` becomes monadic
+That way, the _left_ type becomes fixed, and our `EitherAcc` becomes monadic.

 ```tut